Cyrus McCormick: Move to Chicago

-In 1847, after their father's death, Cyrus and his brother Leander (1819–1900) moved to Chicago, where they established a factory to build their machines.
-At the time, other cities in the midwestern United States, such as Cleveland, Ohio; St. Louis, Missouri; and Milwaukee, Wisconsin were more established and prosperous.
-Chicago had no paved streets at the time, but the city had the best water transportation from the east over the Great Lakes for his raw materials, as well as railroad connections to the farther west where his customers would be.
+In 1847, after their father's death, Cyrus and his brother Leander J. McCormick (1819–1900) moved to Chicago, where they established a factory to build their machines.
+At the time, other cities in the midwestern United States, such as Cleveland, Ohio; St. Louis, Missouri; and Milwaukee, Wisconsin were more established.
+Chicago had the best water transportation from the east over the Great Lakes for his raw materials, as well as railroad connections to the west where most of his customers would be.

 When McCormick tried to renew his patent in 1848, the U.S. Patent Office noted that a similar machine had already been patented by Obed Hussey a few months earlier.
-McCormick claimed he had really invented his machine in 1831, but the renewal was denied.
+McCormick claimed he had invented his machine in 1831, but the renewal was denied.
 William Manning of Plainfield, New Jersey had also received a patent for his reaper in May 1831, but at the time, Manning was evidently not defending his patent.

-McCormick's brother William (1815–1865) moved to Chicago in 1849, and joined the company to take care of financial affairs.
+McCormick's brother William Sanderson McCormick (1815–1865) moved to Chicago in 1849, and joined the company to take care of financial affairs.
 The McCormick reaper sold well, partially as a result of savvy and innovative business practices.
-Their products came onto the market just as the development of railroads offered wide distribution to distant markets.
-McCormick developed marketing and sales techniques, developing a wide network of salesmen trained to demonstrate operation of the machines in the field, as well as to get parts quickly and repair machines in the field if necessary during crucial times in the farm year.
+Their products came onto the market just as the explosive expansion of railroads offered inexpensive wide distribution.
+McCormick developed marketing and sales techniques, forming a wide network of salesmen trained to demonstrate the operation of his machines in the field, as well as to get parts quickly and repair machines in the field if necessary during crucial seasons in the farm year.

 A company advertisement was a take-off of the Westward the Course of Empire Takes Its Way mural by Emanuel Leutze; it added to the title: "with McCormick Reapers in the Van."

 In 1851, McCormick traveled to London to display a reaper at the Crystal Palace Exhibition.
 After his machine successfully harvested a field of green wheat while the Hussey machine failed, he won a gold medal and was admitted to the Legion of Honor.
 His celebration was short-lived after he learned that he had lost a court challenge to Hussey's patent.